mattvenn/wokwi-verilog-gds-test/README.md

 🔲 Improve the implementation to work around the current limitations.

+🔲 Improve the implementation to work around the hardware limitations (e.g. inputs should be de-bounced as mechanical switches are used).

 🔲 Add more output signals (e.g. indicating if game was lost because 🐺-has-eaten-🐐 or 🐐-has-eaten-🥬).